zaimzazali/SEGP_G05/README.md

 2. **Web Application** - _Lecturers_
 3. **IoT Device** - _Students_

-The following sub-sections will explain on the system itself in more detail.

 [Go to Top](#COMSM1401---Software-Engineering--Group-Project)

 <br>

 ### System Design

+The whole system would be involving different kind of products with different functionalities.
+Each of the product would be connected to the Amazon Web Services (AWS) database through the Relational Database Service (RDS).
 Below is the overview architecture of the entire system.

 <p align="center">
   <img src="./readme_assets/system_arch.png" width="600"> <br>
   <b>Figure 2: System Architecture</b>
 </p>

-The whole system would be involving different kind of products with different functionalities.
-Each of the product would be connected to the Amazon Web Services (AWS) database through the Relational Database Service (RDS).
+Initially, we have been taught to use the Message Queuing Telemetry Transport (MQTT) as the medium of communication, but it is not mandatory as every team is allowed to choose any communication mediums that they are comfortable with.
 MQTT is a great communication protocol to publish data to its subscribers as it is meant to send out current data.
 However, for our system, it requires more than just sending out the data.
 It requires us to record the data into a Database.
 Plus, most of the MQTT Brokers did not provide any built-in mechanism to save the data into the database.
 Thus, we took an approach to directly connect the M5 Stack straight to the Database that was hosted on the Cloud.

 Below are the product requirements that have been defined during the _Planning and Design_ phase :-